lindig/xen-api/doc/content/design/multi-version-driver.md

 We want to extend Xapi with new capabilities to inspect and select multi-version drivers.
 We are only interested in multi-version drivers (rather than all drivers) as only those offer a choice.
+The feature requirements document should define where to find the drivers and in addition, if we going to track drivers that are in the multi-version hierarchy but offer only a single version.

 The API uses the terminology introduced above:

 * A driver is specific to a host
 * A driver has a unique name; however, for API purposes a driver is identified by a UUID (on the CLI) and reference (programmatically).
-* A driver has multiple versions; a version is a string and we most likely will use alphabetical order.
+* A driver has multiple versions; a version that defines a total order.
+  See below for a discussion.
 * A driver is active if it is currently used by the kernel (loaded)
 * A driver is selected if it will be considered by the kernel (on next boot or when loading on demand).